-I am looking for a flat up to £195,000 and found one close by in Linslade I like with amenity areas and station nearby, the downside is that it only has 52 years on the lease.
-There is not much else in Linslade for this price, so just wondered if I would be making a mistake buying a short lease?
+Over the last few months I have been searching for a ground for flat up to £195,000 and found one round the corner in Linslade I like with amenity areas and transport links in the vicinity, however it only has 49 remaining years left on the lease.
+I can't really find anything else in Linslade for this price, so just wondered if I would be making a grave error buying a short lease?

-If you require a home loan the remaining unexpired lease term will likely be problematic.
-Discount the offer by the amount the lease extension will cost if it has not already been discounted.
-If the existing proprietor has owned the premises for at least 2 years you can ask them to commence the lease extension formalities and pass it to you.
-You can add 90 years to the existing lease with a zero ground rent applied.
-You should consult your conveyancing solicitor about this.
+If you require a mortgage the remaining unexpired lease term may be problematic.
+Reduce the offer by the amount the lease extension will cost if it has not already been discounted.
+If the existing proprietor has owned the premises for at least 2 years you may ask them to commence the lease extension formalities and pass it to you.
+An additional ninety years can be extended on to the existing lease term and have £0 ground rent by law.
+You should consult your conveyancing lawyer about this.

 I am a sole trader wishing to take an assignment of a lease of an office on a shopping parade.
 Can you recommend conveyancers offering no-move-no fees for non-domestic conveyancing in Linslade for less than £2000?